ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 ## Firsty

-Firsty offers a free ad supported plan which requires you to watch videos in order to get 60 minutes of browsing time.
+Firsty offers a free ad supported plan which requires you to watch videos in order to top up to 60 minutes of browsing time.

 They only offer one premium plan (Firsty Fast) which allows you to choose a flexible amount of days.
 Separate Firsty Fast plans are available for Europe and the United States, they are charged at the same price.
 Firsty Fast plans allow you to use 2GB each day at a fast speed and then an unlimited amount at a reduced speed.